k4yt3x/wg-meshconf/README.md

 wg-meshconf has changed its database format from JSON to CSV and added the `init` command since version 2.4.0.
 This means that it is now possible for users to directly edit the database file with Excel or other CSV-compatible editors to create/read/update/delete peer information.

+> (P.S.
+I thought about making a fancy GUI for wg-meshconf like the other tools, but then I thought, why do it the complex way when you can simply "borrow" Excel's GUI?)

 Run the following command to initialize a new database file.
 By default, the database file is named `database.csv`.
 You can also specify the file's name via `-d`.

 ```shell